Graph-Loc: Robust Graph-Based LiDAR Pose Tracking with Compact Structural Map Priors under Low Observability and Occlusion: EXPERIMENTS

 \subsection{Public Large-Scale Benchmarks}

-We first evaluate on two public large-scale datasets, KITTI and ERPoT, to assess scalability and outdoor localization accuracy.
-For each dataset, we follow the standard prior-map evaluation protocol: an offline prior is built from a dedicated mapping segment, and localization is performed on disjoint tracking segments that overlap in route.
+We first evaluate on KITTI, ERPoT, and MulRan to assess compact-prior localization across standard benchmark sequences and long-term repeated-route traversals.
+For each dataset, we follow a prior-map evaluation protocol: an offline prior is built from a dedicated mapping segment or reference traversal, and localization is performed on disjoint tracking segments that overlap in route.
 All priors are constructed offline and kept fixed during localization.